New Patients:

 ADVANCED TECHNOLOGY & TMJ TREATMENT

-Orthodontics for TMJ issues
+for TMJ

-Orthodontics for TMJ
+Orthotics for TMJ

-Orthotics for TMJ: Dr. Grapevine is one of few Dallas area dentists using an orthotic approach to addressing a diagnosed bite disorder.
+Dr. Grapevine is one of few Dallas area dentists using an orthotic approach to addressing a diagnosed bite disorder.
 An orthotic for TMJ is a special orthopedic appliance that is designed to correct an underlying orthopedic problem impacting the jaw and bite.

 Oral Appliances